Picovoice/orca/demo/python/README.md

-# Orca Text-to-Speech Engine Python Demo
+# Orca Streaming Text-to-Speech Engine Python Demo

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 ## Orca

-Orca is an on-device text-to-speech engine designed for use with LLMs, enabling zero-latency voice assistants.
+Orca is an on-device streaming text-to-speech engine that is designed for use with LLMs, enabling zero-latency voice assistants.
 Orca is:

 - Private; All voice processing runs locally.
 - Cross-Platform: